alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 You must bind your app to the Redis service to be able to access the cache from the app.

-1. Run the following code in the command line:
+1. Run the following in the command line:

     ```
     cf bind-service APPLICATION SERVICE_NAME